-From the same Scandinavian stable of bars as Joseph Pearce’s, Sofi’s is not new and hardly prominent either.
-Sitting on Henderson Street, it’s all of a couple of minutes’ walk away from the heart of Leith but easy to miss as you rush towards that Michelin-starry locale.
-Launched in the mid-Noughties, this is a hard-working twenty-first century neighbourhood bar that offers a great deal more than lager and crisps – convivial, community-minded and relaxing, it’s worth getting to know.
+From the same Scandinavian stable of bars as Joseph Pearce’s and Boda, Sofi’s is not new and hardly prominent either.
+Tucked down Henderson Street, it’s all of a couple of minutes’ walk away from the heart of Leith but easy to miss as you rush towards that Michelin-starry locale.
+Launched in the mid-Noughties, this is a hard-working 21st-century neighbourhood bar that offers a great deal more than just lager and crisps – convivial, community-minded and relaxing, it’s worth getting to know.

-The Hanging Bat is a peculiarity on the Edinburgh bar scene, in that it seems to have jettisoned most bar-like elements in case they get in the way of appreciating a good (read: craft) beer.
-Foregoing cocktail lists, dimly lit corners and even full-size pint glasses, it’s an altar to the creation and appreciation of the not-so-humble brewski.
+The Hanging Bat is a peculiarity on the Edinburgh bar scene in that it seems to have jettisoned most bar-like elements in case they get in the way of appreciating a good (read: craft) beer.
+Forgoing cocktail lists, dimly lit corners and even full-size pint glasses, it’s an altar to the creation and appreciation of the not-so-humble brewski.

 The Blackbird attracts a hip-young-thing clientele who create a not-unpleasantly-busy atmosphere most nights of the week.
-Beers are typically either continental or craft, and the cocktail list is well curated too, with edgier titles like Shotgun Shoes and Unorthodox Behaviour backing up the more traditional mojito, daiquiri and cobbler crowd.
+Beers are typically either continental or craft, and the cocktail list is well curated too, with edgier titles like Fake News and Blood Money backing up the more traditional negroni, daiquiri and martini crowd.

-Obviously favouring their own brand, the range of Brewdog beers on offer at their Edinburgh branch includes a handful of IPAs, a dangerously dark porter and – whisper it – a lager (unequivocally called ‘This.
-Is.
-Lager.’ for those in doubt).
-Home brews aside, there’s also a selection of top quality guest draughts, with Mikeller’s gluten-free ales, Weihenstephan and Brooklyn Lager all getting a look in.
+Unsurprisingly favouring their own brand, Brewdog’s range of beers on offer at their central Edinburgh branch includes a handful of IPAs, a dangerously dark porter and – whisper it – a lager.
+Home brews aside, there’s also a selection of top-quality guest draughts, with gluten-free options and some rosé cider also getting a look-in.

-An extended home-away-from-home for the local Leithers, young professionals and hipsters, this little(ish) space is littered with quirky vintage-style armchairs and comfy lived-in sofas.
-A small bar with big ideas, Boda offers a drinks menu for all seasons, with decent beers, local gins and a good selection of wines and cocktails, although snacks are limited to the odd cheeseboard.
+An extended home-away-from-home for the local Leithers, young professionals and hipsters, this small-ish space is littered with quirky vintage-style armchairs and comfy lived-in sofas.
+A small bar with big ideas, Boda offers a drinks menu for all seasons, with decent beers, local gins and a good selection of wines and cocktails, plus events like vegan cocktail nights.

-You take one traditional nicotine-stained boozer much patronised by the middle-aged-gent-afternoon-drinking sector, give it a fresh lick of paint and some quirky fittings, a Scandinavian-style bar menu, provide a welcoming space for children during the day, put seats outside but offer fleece blankets too (you are 56° north after all) then watch the punters roll in (except on Tuesday evenings when the bar runs a jogging club and some people literally run in).
+Take one traditional nicotine-stained boozer much patronised by the middle-aged-gent-afternoon-drinking sector.
+Give it a fresh lick of paint, some quirky fittings and a Scandinavian-style bar menu.
+Provide a welcoming space for children during the day.
+Put seats outside but offer fleece blankets too – you are 56° north after all – then just watch the punters roll in, in, in.
+To Joseph Pearce we say: good luck getting them to leave.

-A kitschy American diner by day, The City Caff becomes a pre-club party joint by night: cocktail and beer pitchers are the main event, and on the weekends guest and resident DJs will spin funk, hip hop and house tracks to get you in the mood for the dancefloor.
+A kitschy American diner by day, the City Café becomes a pre-club party joint by night.
+Cocktail and beer pitchers are the main event, and on the weekends guest and resident DJs spin funk, hip hop and house tracks to get you in the mood for nearby dancefloors.